nickGermi/atc/README.md

 NGINX & PHP-FPM Docker containers

+Configure 2 docker containers as seperate fargate tasks on private subnets and an Internet facing Aplication Load Balancer on public subnets

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local development machine and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See deployment for notes on how to deploy the project on AWS.

 ### Local Dev Setup